takubokudori/proxysettings/README.md

 # proxysettings

-Export proxy settings to environment variables.
+A script that exports the proxy settings to the environment variables.

 - http_proxy
 - HTTP_PROXY
 - https_proxy